-As the given calculations are very basic and come with many assumptions, more calculations will be done until CDR and the thermal design will be carefully regarded and tested throughout the complete integration process (e.g. both a thermographic camera and thermo-vacuum chamber are available at JMU).
+As the given calculations are very basic and come with many assumptions, the thermal design will be carefully regarded and tested throughout the complete integration process (e.g. both a thermographic camera and thermovacuum chamber are available at JMU).

 4.7 Power System